27 March 2011

 HOMEMADE HERBAL COUGH DROPS

 It's that time of year again folks.
-Cough/cold/nasty what the heck is that person hacking up time.
+Cough/cold/nasty what-the-heck-is-that-person-hacking-up time.
 We go through bags and bags and bags of Ricola.
 The only person who is a bigger baby about having a sore throat than me is Sierra.
 Way bigger.
 Where'd she get that from?
 So I thought...hmmm...how hard can it be to make these things?
 Turns out not hard at all.
 You just have to approach it like I try to approach sewing - NO FEAR.

-So I researched (you know...I googled it) recipes, formulas and herbs and settled in on one recipe.
+So I researched (you know...I googled it) recipes, formulas, and herbs and settled in on one recipe.
 All properties described are internet-retrieved, so you choose whether to believe the purported properties of the herbs.
 However, I will say that my brain believed them as I sucked on the finished product.

 Here's the recipe: